chStaiger/iBridges-Publishing/README.md

  ### Integration with B2SHARE
  - Creating a B2SHARE deposit with either only metadata or metadata and data
- - Mapping of metadata in IRODS to B2SHARE generic metadata template
+ - Mapping of metadata in iRODS to B2SHARE generic metadata template
- - Creation of Perisistent Identifiers with B2HANDLE
+ - Creation of Persistent Identifiers with B2HANDLE
  - Linking to data in iRODS by Persistent Identifiers or by iRODS Tickets